grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 #### Enterprise license configuration

-If you are using Grafana Enterprise Traces, you will need to configure a license, which may be done in one of two ways.
+If you are using Grafana Enterprise Traces, you need to configure a license, which may be done in one of two ways.

+>**NOTE**: The [Set up GET instructions](https://grafana.com/docs/enterprise-traces/latest/setup/#obtain-a-get-license) explain how to obtain a license.

 First, you may specify the license text in the `custom.yaml` values file.